Winbobob/badsmells/README.md

 - __Feature Detection__

     In this feature extractor we aim to find anamolous behaviour or irregular commits on week by week basis.
 We would analyse the number of commits per week.
+The code for data collection can be found here [scraper.rb](features/uneven_commits/scraper.rb)

 - __Feature detection results__